2moveit/docs/docs/core/preview3/tools/dotnet-clean.md

 ms.assetid: eff65fa1-bab4-4421-8260-d0a284b690b2
 ---

-#dotnet-clean (Tooling )
+#dotnet-clean

 > [!WARNING]
 > This topic applies to Visual Studio 2017 RC - .NET Core Tools TODO:addtoolingstring

 ## Name
-dotnet-clean -- Cleans the output of a project
+`dotnet-clean` -- Cleans the output of a project.

 ## Synopsis

 `dotnet clean [--help] [--output]  [--framework]
-    [--configuration]  [--runtime] [--verbosity]
+    [--configuration]  [--verbosity]
     [<project>]`

 ## Description
 The `dotnet clean` command will clean the output of the previous build.
 It is implemented as an MSBuild target, so the project will get evaluated.
-Only the outputs that were created during the build will be cleaned.
+Only the outputs that were created during the build are cleaned.
 Both intermediate (`obj`) and final output (`bin`) folders are cleaned.

 ## Options